bieniu/ha-shellies-discovery-gen2/.github/ISSUE_TEMPLATE/bug_report.md

 **Shelly device MQTT settings:**
 <!--
-  Please provide a screenshot of the Settings -> MQTT section from the device's WebUI.
+  Please provide a screenshot of the Settings -> MQTT section from the device's WebUI (not from Shelly app!).
 -->